-- The migration of the remote medical clinics led to the recognition of the need for a facility at the most remote region, near the commune of Bouli, an eight hour walk from Boucan-Carré, totally inaccessible by vehicle, a facility that can house medical staff to provide a consistent presence of medical care.
-The Bouli Medical Clinic was completed in 2016.
+- The migration of the remote medical clinics led to the recognition of the need for a facility at the most remote region, near the commune of Bouly, an eight hour walk from Boucan-Carré, totally inaccessible by vehicle, a facility that can house medical staff to provide a consistent presence of medical care.
+The Bouly Medical Clinic was completed in 2016.

 - The primary funding for the medical support of Boucan-Carré is the annual Medical Banquet.